Usher (musician): Endorsements

-Usher has worked with MasterCard since 2004, together they launched the Usher Debit MasterCard.
-A sleek black card, which features the Usher's face, has that was passed out to concertgoers during his nationwide The Truth Tour."
-In 2009, Raymond partnered with Belvedere Vodka, launching the campaign Product (Red) that went to donate half of all profits from a new special-edition bottle to fight HIV/AIDS in Africa.
+Usher has worked with MasterCard since 2004.
+Together, they launched the Usher Debit MasterCard, a sleek black card that features Usher's face and was handed out to concertgoers during his The Truth Tour.
+In 2009, he partnered with Belvedere Vodka, launching the campaign Product (Red) that went to donate half of all profits from a new special-edition bottle to fight HIV/AIDS in Africa.
 MasterCard again teamed up with Usher in 2015 to surprise one cardholder.
 Usher was disguised as a street performer to surprise one of his biggest British fans, who was flown into Los Angeles as part of MasterCard's Priceless Surprises campaign in support of the 2015 BRIT Awards.

 In 2012, Usher partnered with the number-one selling dance game Microsoft Dance Central 3.
 Exclusively made on Kinect for Xbox 360.
 His role in the game was to bring his iconic talent and lend out his authentic choreography of his dance routines to his hit songs "Scream" and "OMG".
 Usher himself provides voiceover instruction for players participating in the Dance Central 3 game.
 At the launch of the game Usher gave a surprise performance of his song "Scream".

 In 2013, Usher partnered with Samsung shooting a 2:28 minute short film directed by Rich Lee that included his single "Looking 4 Myself" from his then new album.
 The video features two Ushers in a face-off, as "down-to-earth" Usher seeks revenge against his "celebrity" alter ego after fame destroys his relationship.
 According to superstar, Hancock and The Matrix inspired the choreographed fight scenes with himself.
 The short film featured him using a Samsung's smart TV using the new motion control features that allows users to swipe through the channels.
 The commercial generated twenty-two million views making it the second highest viewed Samsung commercial behind LeBron's Day with the Samsung Galaxy Note II.

 In 2015, Usher teamed up with Pepsi for The New Pepsi Challenge along celebrities Serena Williams, Usain Bolt, and many others.
 Every month, Pepsi "ambassadors" will use social media to issue a new challenge, many of which blend social responsibility with popular culture that encourages consumers to "do something different."
 Usher's challenge invited fans to capture a single photo of an image that they feel inspires and amazes others to look at the world in a new way.
 The winners photo would be selected and used in an upcoming Pepsi film.

 In 2022, Usher teamed up with Rémy Martin; the company launched their first NFT's and also collectible bottles.
 Usher starred in television commercials to promote Rémy Martin Cognac Fine Champagne.